An easy recipe for vegan roast potato curry. Simple, wholesome and comforting this easy curry can be on your table in under an hour.

-I served up my curry with rice this time but I also serve it as a small side dish with a selection of small curries and dahl, with naan bread and even stuffed inside my own homemade vegan pita bread.
+I served up my curry with rice this time but it’s great with naan, dal or stuffed inside homemade vegan pita bread.

 This curry is delicious fresh from the pan and, like so many savoury sauce dishes, even tastier the next day.
 It is well worth making a double batch so you can take some as a lazy packed lunch or for a super quick vegan supper at the end of a busy day.